Feb / 08 / 2022

 Can You Use Coconut Oil on Hair Extensions?
 Here's What You Need to Know!

-Have you ever felt unsure if you’re using coconut oil correctly on your hair extensions?
+Have you ever felt unsure if you’re using coconut oil correctly on your hair extensions in Boston?
 As a salon owner who loves natural oils, the most common issue is technique—not the oil.
 Virgin coconut oil can be a fantastic pre-wash treatment for natural hair and for extremely dry extensions when used with care.
 It’s affordable, easy to find, and offers antibacterial and moisturizing support.
 When used the right way, coconut oil functions as a penetrating oil, meaning it can move into the hair shaft and support a compromised cuticle.
 Apply it to dry strands first; adding it on wet hair will dilute its effectiveness and reduce how well it can sink into the fiber.
 This guide outlines the benefits of coconut oil for hair extensions, how to apply coconut oil to hair extensions, and using coconut oil safely on hair extensions so you get shine without slippage.

 Curious about coconut oil for hair extensions specifically?
 I recommend it only on mid-lengths and ends of very dry hair extensions, and strictly avoiding every attachment point—bonds, micro-links, wefts, and tape areas.
 Because coconut oil can act like a humectant, it may soften or compromise adhesive or bonding material over time.
 That’s why I prefer using it as a targeted pre-wash treatment rather than a leave-in on extensions.
 Used thoughtfully, it can add slip, decrease friction, and help your extensions look smoother and healthier, without placing stress on the installation.